Skip to main content

 Clay Lowery is the Executive Vice President for research and policy at the Institute of International Finance (IIF).

-About the annual forum
+About the Forum

-Held in Sydney each year, the Forum explores the most pressing issues in foreign policy, defence, economics, and politics, with a particular focus on the role of the United States and its allies in the Indo-Pacific region.
+Held in Sydney each year, SISF explores the most pressing issues in foreign policy, defence, economics, and politics, with a particular focus on the role of the United States and its allies in the Indo-Pacific region.
 From emerging technologies to shifting geopolitical dynamics, the Forum provides a platform for timely, high-level dialogue on the challenges and opportunities confronting the world today.

 Two people in discussion on stage.